algorandfoundation/xHD-Wallet-API-kt/README.md

 ### Creating a Release

-This project follows [Semantic Versioning](https://semver.org) guidelines.
+This project follows [Semantic Versioning](https://semver.org) guidelines and uses `semantic-release` to enforce it.

-To create a new release, branch off of `main` into a release branch, e.g. `release/v.1.0.0`
+To create a new release, branch off of `main` into a release branch, e.g. `release/next`. `semantic-release` will run, calculate the next version number based off of the commits, create a corresponding tag and produce a release.
+The release notes will have been populated from the older commits.

-This will push v1.0.0 to the repo, triggering a Github Workflow which creates a Tag and a Release at that tag.

-Note that the action will check that the version tag matches the `version` field in `jvmModule/build.gradle.kts` and the `versionName`field in `androidModule/build.gradle`.
-Otherwise it will fail and no release will be made.

-Remember to start the version tag with v.
+Afterwards, merge the branch back into `main`. `gradle.properties` which contains the version read by androidModule, jvmModule and sharedModule is also updated by `semantic-release`, ensuring the repository release version on GitHub is in-sync with the versions for the respective modules.

+These settings are specified in `.releaserc` and the `build-and-release` github workflow.

 ## How to Use